Radiotherapy for malignant skin diseases

 - Reduced dose of radiation (if severe)

-The success rates for radiation therapy vary depending on the type and size of the cancer.
+The success rates for radiation therapy vary depending on the type and size of the cancer and the type of treatment used.
 For small, uncomplicated basal cell cancers and squamous cell cancers the success rates are similar to surgical excision, with 5 year cure rates of approximately 90%.

 - Veness M, Richards S. Role of modern radiotherapy in treating skin cancer.
 Australas.
 J. Dermatol.
 2003;44:159-168.
 MEDLINE